-los After laying out the boards' power to revise valuations district-wide (and an additional power to order the lower-level officials to conduct a do-over valuation in the event of "manifest error"), the Valuation Act said that "after such valuations shall have been completed and confirmed, in the manner prescribed by this act, the said commissioners shall cause the aforesaid abstracts and lists to be transmitted to the Secretary of the Treasury."
-Valuation Act § 22, 1 Stat.
-580, 589 (1798).
+^{210.} After laying out the boards' power to revise valuations district-wide (and an additional power to order the lower-level officials to conduct a do-over valuation in the event of "manifest error"), the Valuation and Enumeration Act said that "after such valuations shall have been completed and confirmed, in the manner prescribed by this act, the said commissioners shall cause the aforesaid abstracts and lists to be transmitted to the Secretary of the Treasury."
+Id. § 22.
 The drafting here was awkward: the just-quoted language about transmitting valuations to the Secretary appeared to refer only to valuations that were conducted as a do-over after a board finding of manifest error, though the language might be read more broadly to require transmittal of all valuations in the ordinary course.
-It seems the broader reading was adopted, perhaps because it was most consistent with a related provision in the Lay and Collect Act that provided for the federal supervisor in each state to initiate collection of the tax therein upon receiving "instructions" from the Secretary, which the Secretary was to issue "as soon as the valuations and enumerations directed to be made by" the Valuation Act "shall have been completed."
-Lay and Collect Act § 3, 1 Stat.
-597, 598-99 (1798).
-This series of steps only makes sense if the Secretary was receiving material from the assessment apparatus that he could use as the basis for instructions to the supervisors.
-Also, later legislation clearly contemplates that board-revised valuations were to be sent to the Secretary for processing.
-Act of May 10, 1800 § 1, 2 Stat.
-71, 71-72 (1800).
+It seems the broader reading was adopted, perhaps because it was most consistent with a related provision in the Lay and Collect Act that provided for the federal supervisor in each state to initiate collection of the tax therein upon receiving "instructions from the Secretary," which the Secretary was to issue "so soon as the valuations and enumerations directed to be made by" the Valuation and valuations was quite limited in scope.
+He corrected clerical errors,211 certain categorical legal errors that bordered on clerical,212 and errors as to which property was exempt.213 And he did the arithmetic to determine the flat rate upon land necessary to fill up the state's quota.214 The legislation said nothing to authorize the Secretary to engage in substantive review of the valuations or of the boards' revisions thereof, and in fact Secretary Wolcott disclaimed any control over the boards' substantive decisionmaking about valuations.215